Protomartyr Drop "Why Does It Shake?" and Announce Their Third LP

 Videos by VICE

 Download “Why Does it Shake?” for free.
-The Agent Intellect, out 10.9 via Hardly Art Records.
+The Agent of Intellect, out 10.9 via Hardly Art Records.